Hungary: Politicians demand inquiry into alleged spying

 The Guardian, part of the 16-member media consortium that conducted the investigation, reported that forensic analysis revealed that the phones of two journalists with Hungarian investigative outlet Direkt36 had been repeatedly infected by the malware.

-NSO Group denied in an emailed response to AP that it has ever maintained “a list of potential, past or existing targets.”
+NSO Group denied in an emailed response to the AP that it had ever maintained “a list of potential, past or existing targets.”
 In a separate statement, it called the Forbidden Stories report “full of wrong assumptions and uncorroborated theories.”

-A spokesperson for the Hungarian government earlier denied knowledge of any data collection.
-Neither the government's international communications office nor the Ministry of Justice immediately responded to requests for comment.
+In response to questions from the AP, a spokesperson for the Hungarian government wrote in an email that Hungary “is a democratic state governed by the rule of law,” and that state bodies authorized to use covert instruments “are regularly monitored by governmental and nongovernmental institutions.”

+"What would be the answer of the governments of the United States of America, the United Kingdom, Germany or France to the same questions?
+Will we ever find out who — or which secret services — have an interest in pillorying Hungary?" the spokesperson wrote.

 Peter Ungar, a member of Hungary's national security committee with opposition green party LMP, told the AP that the committee would seek to determine whether the individuals identified by the investigation had indeed been under surveillance.